 - You’re unable to find an attorney who will accept your case

-For more information about filing a small claims lawsuit in one of the justice courts read the Justice Court Manual.
+For more information about filing a small claims lawsuit in New York, read the Justice Court Manual.

 Whether you handle your own personal injury claim or hire an attorney to represent you, New York’s Statute of Limitations will apply.

 In car accidents, the term “statute of limitations” refers to the time period in which you have to either settle your claim or file a lawsuit.